Mauricio Cienfuegos: Coaching career

 Cienfuegos was appointed head coach of Nejapa in El Salvador's Primera División de Fútbol Profesional in 2008.
 Despite having a good first season, a poor start to his second season in charge and non-payment of his players led to him to resign as head coach of the team.
 On 22 June 2011, it was announced that Mauricio Cienfuegos had been appointed as a technical coach for the LA Galaxy Academy.
+In January 2023, Cienfuegos was appointed to become assistant coach for the El Salvador national team.